Commercial Pilot Glider, Oral Prep

 - Slow to thermal speed (just above min sink)

-- Bank into the lifting wing, usually 30 to45° initially
+- Bank into the lifting wing, usually 30 to 45° initially

 - Roll out briefly to feel for the strongest core